MetaMask/key-tree/README.md

 // Get the node sent from the privileged context.
 // It will have the following shape:
 //   {
+//     privateKey, // A hexadecimal string of the private key
-//     key, // A Base64 string of the coin_type key
+//     publicKey, // A hexadecimal string of the public key
+//     chainCode, // A hexadecimal string of the chain code
 //     depth, // The number 2, which is the depth of coin_type nodes
+//     parentFingerprint, // The fingerprint of the parent node
+//     index, // The index of the node
 //     coin_type, // In this case, the number 60
 //     path, // For visualization only.
 In this case: m / 44' / 60'
 //   }